docker/docs/engine/swarm/services.md

 manual rollback is handled at the server side, rather than the client, if the daemon is running Docker 17.04 or higher.
 This allows manually-initiated rollbacks to respect the new rollback parameters.
-The client is version-aware, so it will still use the old method against an older daemon.
+The client is version-aware, so it still uses the old method against an older daemon.

 Finally, in Docker 17.04 and higher, `--rollback` cannot be used in conjunction with other flags to `docker service update`.